(Updated 20 July 2019)

 The UK’s 25 year plan for 2042 may not make much of a dent on a global scale, but it could help the Marine Conservation Society’s Great British Beach Clean Up, which found 718 pieces of litter for every 100m stretch of beach surveyed in the UK, mostly polystyrene and packets, at least 20% from food and drink rubbish, and the subsequent impact on our bodies.

-In the USA: With States like California, the world’s 5th largest economy, leading the charge, along with Hawaii and major cities such as San Francisco and Seattle, there is potential for global impact.
-Other States have mandatory recycling or reuse programs, and have taken steps to reduce plastic consumption and waste on a local level on certain products, but a country-wide ban of single-use plastic is far off, especially with a number of states placing preemptive bans on banning plastic bags…
+In the USA: With States like California, the world’s 5th largest economy, leading the charge, along with efforts from Hawaii and major cities such as San Francisco and Seattle, there is potential for global impact.
+Other States have mandatory recycling or reuse programs, and have taken steps to reduce plastic consumption and waste on a local level on certain products, but a country-wide ban of single-use plastic is far off, especially with several States placing pre-emptive bans on banning plastic bags…

 Some organisations take a leadership role voluntarily.
 Want to experience Blue Planet too for real?
-In the tourism sector, you can’t get much better for marine conservation than Chumbe Island Coral Park, the world’s first private protected marine area, entirely funded by ecotourism.
+In the tourism sector, you can’t get much better than Chumbe Island Coral Park for marine conservation, the world’s first private protected marine area, entirely funded by ecotourism.
 An amazing holiday here will help dedicated marine and coral scientific research, conservation and education.
 More info >

 Responsible tourism and responsible business takes responsibility.